How to Worship Lord Shiva in Various Ways?

-Siva means that which is eternally happy or auspicious, Parama-mangala.
-Om and Siva
+Shiva means that which is eternally happy or auspicious, Parama-mangala.
+Om and Shiva

 are one.
-Mandukya Upanishad says: ‘Santam Sivam Advaitam’.
+Mandukya Upanishad says: ‘Santam Shivam Advaitam’.
 Even an outcaste can

-and when you worship the Agni and the Sun, you should meditate on Lord Siva.
+and when you worship the Agni and the Sun, you should meditate on Lord Shiva.

-Japa of Panchakshara and meditation of Lord Siva should be particularly done in
+Japa of Panchakshara and meditation of Lord Shiva should be particularly done in

 the Pradosha Kala or just before the sunset.
 The Pradosha on the thirteenth Tithi